SokratisLiakos/CS50-Intro-to-R-Problem-Sets/README.md

 # Problem Set 2.3
 A program that reads transportation data from a csv file and tells users how likely they are to be on time based on the line they chose and certain variables(peak hours,reliability etc).

+# Problem Set 3.1
+A program that predicts the number of travelers who will pass the Portland International Airport in any given year based on a dataframe of the number of travellers it received every year up until 2014.